marcadam/Yelp/README.md

    - [x] Distance filter should expand as in the real Yelp app.
    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [x] Restaurant detail page
    - [x] Implement the restaurant detail page.
+(Note: most of this page is not functional.
+My main focus was on replicating the Yelp UI, and getting the parallex effect/fade working.)

 The following **additional** features are implemented: